charmgk/Nyumbani-php-backend/README.md

 ## Installation/Use

-Host at any public (preferably free) host.
+Host on any public (preferably free) host.

 I had hosted mine on [000webhost.com](https://www.000webhost.com/) but that was then and today we have [Heroku](https://www.heroku.com/) for that.